 Equality matters immensely to workers.
 Both employers and employees have a role to play in ensuring that the discourse around title and salary is transparent for entire periods of employment.
 Even the smallest inequalities or perceived disparities can make people unhappy at work and create fractures in once cohesive teams.

 For employees, it’s important to have regular conversations about title and pay to voice concerns when they arise.
-Having a clear understanding of what you need to do to move from that coordinator role to manager or to jump into the next bracket will allow you to take strategic, considered steps in the right direction with your career.
+Having a clear understanding of what you need to do to move from that coordinator role to manager or to jump into the next bracket will allow you to take strategic, considered steps in the right direction with how to advance your career.

 3. “Feedback was rarely communicated which made me doubt my contribution."